 His father was a banker, which is possibly where Andrew gets his attention to detail from.
-He inherited his love of books from his mother, who was a librarian.
+He inherited his love of books from his mother, a librarian.

-Andrew's other passion is history.
-The 'Arthurian period' (fifth and sixth century Britain) has always fascinated him.
+Andrew's other passion is history, particularly the 'Arthurian period' (fifth and sixth century Britain).
 Arthur and other legendry figures, though, have tended to be a secondary interest to the general life of the ordinary people of the period.
 That's probably why Andrew lists archaeology (the lives of ordinary people) slightly above history (the lives of the elite) in his interests.

 The pull of history drew Andrew to take a degree in History and Archaeology in Bangor, North Wales.
-He immediately fell in love with the history, archaeology, culture and beauty of the area, which would go on to shape his life and his writing.
+He immediately fell in love with the area's history, culture and beauty, which would go on to shape his life and his writing.
 A career in archaeology didn't happen for several reasons but it remains a keen interest, particularly post-Roman north Wales.

 Andrew married Emma, who works shifts.
-When Peter was born in 1995 Andrew wanted something quiet to do wile the baby was in bed, so he turned to writing short horror fiction.
-His stories were often based around the myths of the Celts he had studied at university, and equally often set in north Wales.
+When Peter was born Andrew wanted something quiet to do wile the baby was in bed, so he turned to writing short horror fiction.

 Despite several publication credits short stories weren't always accepted, and Andrew didn't find them satisfying.
 "I knew I loved developing characters," he says.
 "That isn't always possible in the shorter form, so I decided to have a go at writing a novel."